Gran Luchito

 Pork Pibil

-This slow-roasted pork dish is another favourite dish for the festivities that the ancient Mayan civilization used to cook for their deceased relatives.
-The pork is usually marinated with bitter oranges, spices, and annatto seeds that are used to give the vibrant burnt orange colour to this dish.
+This slow-roasted pork dish is another favourite dish for the festivities that the ancient Mayan civilisation used to cook for their deceased relatives.
+They usually marinate the pork with bitter oranges, spices, and annatto seeds to give this dish its vibrant burnt orange colour.
 Have it in tacos, like we like to do at Gran Luchito!

 Mexican Rice

-Our typical Mexican Rice recipe is a great side dish to many of these recipes mentioned above that you can have on the table for Day of the Dead.
+Our Mexican Rice recipe is a great side dish to many of the recipes mentioned above that you can have on the table for the day.
 The fact that it’s orange is great too (symbolising the sun and the warmth of life)!
 It’s so much better than the microwaveable rice you find in a packet.
 If you’re looking for flavourful rice, then definitely give this recipe a try.

 Frijoles

 Frijoles, also known as Refried Beans, are a traditional way of eating beans in Mexican cuisine.
-In our recipe we simmer our Gran Luchito Cantina Beans, which are black beans with onion, garlic, and Gran Luchito Chipotle Paste, then blitz until smooth.
-They are then topped with crispy chorizo, sour cream and coriander but are delicious with just about any topping you fancy.
+In our recipe, we simmer our Gran Luchito Cantina Beans, which are black beans with onion, garlic, and Gran Luchito Chipotle Paste, then blitz until smooth.
+Then, they top them with crispy chorizo, sour cream, and coriander, but you can enjoy them with just about any topping you prefer.

 Other Traditional Foods